janstrohschein/KOARCH/Use Cases/VPS Popcorn Production/Docker/readme.md

 This sets the environment for the container, e.g. the URL for the Kafka broker, the incoming / outgoing topics for our modules and also the serialization schema.
 + Avro serializes the messages according to schemas defined in `./src/schema/`.
 Messages that do not comply to the specified schema raise an error and can´t be send.
++ The reporting module and the HMI can be configured via `./src/configurations/config.yml`.
+The reporting module specifies all the API endpoints it wants to use under `API_OUT`.
+The HMI module defines to read the configuration section of the reporting module in the `docker-compose.yml` and creates the necessary endpoints.
+This allows to dynamically collect and combine data from several modules in one API.